 though "co-creation" is becoming somewhat of a buzzword in these spaces, the principle behind it remains.
-Find and work with groups who are the "target user" for the tool, and value their contribution not just as an opportunity for feedback, but as equal partners on the tool.
+Find and work with groups who are the "target user" for the tool, and value their contribution not just as an opportunity for feedback, but as equal partners and co-designers on the tool.